Users will love you for itInnerview: Help the world make progress

 • How do you choose research methods?
 Based on the questions you want to answer and the type of data needed.

 • Why is participant recruitment important?
-To ensure the research reflects the target users.
+To ensure the research reflects the real users of the product.

-• Can user research planning change during a project?
-Yes, plans often adjust as new insights emerge or constraints arise.
+• Can user research planning change during the project?
+Yes, plans can be adjusted as new insights emerge or constraints arise.

 Try Innerview